 Returning to school before the end of your loan's grace period — If you reenroll in school at least half-time before the end of your grace period, you'll receive the full six month grace period when you stop attending school or drop below half-time enrollment.

 Active duty military — If you're called to active military duty for more than 30 days before the end of your grace period, you'll receive the full six month grace period when you return from active duty.

 Loan consolidation — If you consolidate your loans during your grace period, you'll give up the remainder of your grace period and begin repayment after your Direct Consolidation Loan is disbursed.
 Your first bill will be due approximately two months after the Direct Consolidation Loan is disbursed.

 Assistance with Loan Repayment Questions

 A-B Tech has partnered with Inceptia, a non-profit company that provides free assistance with questions about loan repayment.
 An Inceptia customer representative may call you during your grace period to answer any questions about loan repayment.
-If your loan ever becomes dilinquent, a representative may contact you to help you explore repayment options and resolve issues.
-You can read more about Inceptia on our website here.
+If your loan ever becomes delinquent, a representative may contact you to help you explore repayment options and resolve issues.
+You can read more about Inceptia on our website.